Editorial standards

 Customer reviews on retailers, accommodation booking sites and forums are useful for spotting patterns - durability over time, sizing accuracy, recurring complaints.
 We summarise patterns; we do not quote individual reviewers.

 We do not visit every accommodation or beach we recommend.
-Where we describe a venue, we are reporting what the venue's own published information says, supplemented by aggregated reviews and, where available, recent operator updates.
-Phrases like "based on the operator's listing" or "according to recent visitor reviews" are honest framings — phrases like "we stayed here last summer" would not be, and you will not find them in our editorial content.
+Where we describe a venue we haven't visited ourselves, we report what the venue's own published information says, supplemented by aggregated reviews and, where available, recent operator updates.
+Phrases like "based on the operator's listing" or "according to recent visitor reviews" are honest framings - phrases like "we stayed here last summer" would not be, and you will not find them in our editorial content.

 How we fact-check